tonypilz/units/README.md

 # units
-A lightweight, compile-time, header-only, dimensional analysis and unit conversion library built on c++11 with no dependencies.
+A lightweight, compile-time, header-only, dimensional analysis and unit conversion library built on c++11 with no dependencies. (play with it on [ideone](https://ideone.com/AiGsoz))

 ## Tested on
  - gcc-5.3.0